Skip to Main Content

 Contact Our Wisconsin Auto Accident Attorneys for a Free Review of Your Case

 At Fitzpatrick, Skemp & Butler, LLC, our Wisconsin auto accident attorneys are strong, experienced advocates for the injured and the disabled.
 It is our mission to help clients secure the absolute maximum compensation after a bad traffic collision.
-Give us a phone call now or connect with us directly online for a no cost, no obligation initial case review.
+Give us a phone call now or connect with us directly online for a no-cost, no-obligation initial case review.
 With offices in Eau Claire, La Crosse, and Onalaska, we represent injured victims throughout the region in Minnesota and Wisconsin